Official websites use .gov

 consumer debts

-Debts incurred for personal, as opposed to business, needs.
+Debts incurred for a personal, family, or household purpose, as opposed to business needs.

 contested matter